petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/upgrading-liferay-commerce.md

 ## Upgrading to Commerce 3.0 from 2.1 and Below

-To upgrade to Commerce 3.0, you must first upgrade your base Liferay DXP installation to DXP 7.3 and then execute a search re-index.
+To upgrade to Commerce 3.0, you must first upgrade your base Liferay DXP installation to DXP 7.3 and then execute a search reindex.

 ```{warning}
 After upgrading to 7.3, do *not* deploy the Commerce `LPKG` again.
 The Commerce 3.0 modules are bundled with 7.3.
 Deploying the `LPKG` causes conflicts.